Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

   caption: "Direct Mapped Cache",
 )

-For *fully associative cache*, the memory block can be placed in any position of the cache, all the cache blocks must be checked during the search of the block.
+For *Fully Associative Cache*, the memory block can be placed in any position of the cache, all the cache blocks must be checked during the search of the block.
 The index does not exist in the memory address, there are the tag bits only

 #figure(
   image("figures/fully-associative-cache.jpg", width: 60%),